 Don’t be discouraged if you like mountain biking, start riding.
-The benefits outway by far the bad consequences, and let us not forget that all these consequences can be avoided by doing some stretching and a good strength training routine.
+The benefits outway by far the bad consequences, and let us not forget that all these consequences can be avoided by stretching and a good strength training routine.

 Many people think that mountain biking is hard because they start riding on trails that require a higher skill level and are not recommended for beginners.
 Another reason is that they are out of physical shape and mountain biking is intense training that requires most of the muscles of your body.

-So if you want to start mountain biking you need to ride consistently at your own pass and go for shorter rides.
-You can slowly increase the distance as you get in shape and don’t forget to ride beginner trails and with time you will be amazed by the progress you will make.
+So if you want to start mountain biking you need to ride consistently at your own pace and go for shorter rides.
+You can slowly increase the distance as you get in shape and don’t forget to ride beginner trails with time you will be amazed by the progress you will make.